pduranti/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-05-01-listing-introduction.markdown

 - Listing
 ---

-As you know, MELI is an e-commerce platform in which users can buy and sell items.
-This tutorials are going to show you, the developer, how to list your item using the Items API.
+In our Marketplace people can buy and sell items and publish classifieds for real estate and motors, in this section you are going to learn how to do it with our API.

 ## Special considerations for real estate, vehicles & services {#further-consideration}

-In MELI you can list different type of items which can be grouped in the following categories:
+Listings are divided in one of the following categories:

 *Products
 *Vehicles